MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 Setting up the fixed indented hierarchy involves configuring two properties on the page object: IndentColumn and IndentationControls.

 - The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls which records get indented and by how much.
-The property can set to a field in the page's source table or a variable.
+You set the property to either a field in the page's source table or to a variable.
 The important thing, is that property resolves to an integer.
 This integer determines the indentation level.

 - The [IndentationControl property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.